Hydra-Chain/hydragon-node-archive/h_docs/polybft_setup.md

 2. If you already have generated secrets, add them as environment variables

-Go to the next step in case you don't have already generated secrets
+Go to the next step in case you haven't already generated secrets

-Create a env.list file with the following data:
+Create an env.list file with the following data:

 ```
 BLS_KEY=